adrienverge/kijijiapi/README.md

 This version from github.com/raviolli works for the following commands:

-List, Delete, Upload (w/o images)
+List, Delete, Upload

 Usage
 -----

+First, store your Cookie Path into `config.ini` file.
+At the moment it is only tested on Firefox.

-First, store your Kijiji account username and password into the `config.ini` file.
+//First, store your Kijiji account username and password into the `config.ini` file.

 To configure the script to post a specific ad, you need to post it once on Kijiji and save the POST vars sent by your browser when posting: